Our Team of Therapist

 Sometimes change can have a major impact on our mood and well being.
 Sometimes, life is just downright difficult.
 Although everyone has a unique story, many people struggle with anxiety, depression, anger, and mood swings.
 In other words, you are not alone.
 I am a Licensed Clinical Social Worker who is passionate about helping individuals and couples navigate through different life stages while staying mindful and present.
 Our work together can help embolden you to process what’s happened to you in the past so that you are better equipped to manage the future.
 I tailor individualized interventions using theoretical foundations of Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT) and Narrative Therapy.
 In a nutshell, I will work with you to examine your thoughts and feelings on a deep level and we can investigate: how are these affecting your behavior?
 Your relationships?
 And as opposed to just listening, I actively work with clients to create goals and monitor progress so that they are always moving forward.
 I am a Philly native and received my master’s degree from Hunter College in NYC.
 I have experience working for years as an outpatient mental health clinician.
-Anna is in the King of Prussia office on Tuesdays and Wednesdays and is in the Philadelphia office on Thursday afternoon and evenings.
+Anna is in the King of Prussia office on Tuesdays, Wednesdays and Thursdays.

 Dr. Julia Gomes, Psy.D.